gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/default-repository-feature-gij-cloud.md

 &nbsp;

-## Effect on branch and pull request dialogs
+## What changes in the branch and pull request dialogs

 <div class="bbb-callout bbb--info">
     <div class="irow">